quantmind/d3-view/docs/directives.md

 With [d3-if][] you can create conditionals.

-### d3-model

-The [d3-model][] directive is a special directive and the first to be mounted, if available, into the hosting element.
-As the name suggests, the directive creates a new model on the element based on data from parent models.

 ### d3-on

 The [d3-on][] directive attaches an event listener to the element.
 The event type is denoted by the argument.